Section Five

 As ASHA’s artificial-intelligence materials emphasize, we are ethically bound to provide competent care and accurate information to other people and to maintain complete and accurate records of the clinical services we provide.
 In addition, civil rights law requires us not only to avoid discriminating in our care provision but also to be proactive about ensuring that all people from all cultures and language backgrounds, and with all personal identities and a wide range of physical and neurocognitive abilities, have equitable opportunities to access the full benefits of our services.
 To help both providers and recipients of services understand these requirements, many details about what constititutes a qualified interpreter and a qualified translator have been specified in federal requirements (and are easily accessible in the Federal Register: 89 F.R.
 37522).

 With respect to the related issue of accuracy, the problem is that real-time interpretation software, translation apps, and all similar automatic technologies do not meet the federal requirements defining qualified interpreters or translators.
 One reason is simply that apps and technologies make too many mistakes.
-We cannot count on automatic interpretation or translation make mistakes of nuance, interpretation, and emotion that trained human interpreters and trained human translators would never make; and make different mistakes from those that all fallible human beings might make.
+We cannot count on automatic interpretation or translation because these technologies make mistakes of nuance, interpretation, and emotion that trained human interpreters and trained human translators would never make and because they make different mistakes from those that all fallible human beings might make.
 Moreover, the interpretation and translation systems available to English-language users in the U.S. from U.S.-based technology companies are still known to make more errors with non-European languages than they do with European languages, a situation that creates communication access disparities not only for non-English speakers as compared with English speakers in the U.S. but also across subgroups of non-English speakers (i.e., interpretation and translation apps will provide a more accurate representation of English-speaking clinician’s message to her Spanish-speaking clients than to her Bengali- or Swahili-speaking clients, an unacceptable difference in quality of care based on the clients’ language backgrounds).
 Newer AI models have, if anything, made this situation worse, not better, given their known ability to produce output that is not only incorrect in simple ways that human users might be able recognize and solve but also incorrect in ways that appear to make sense but are utterly and completely fabricated.

 A final, related, and equally important reason to avoid most publicly available interpretation software, translation apps, and similar technologies in clinical and educational settings is that they are owned by companies that have no right whatsoever to access our patients’, clients’, and students’ personal health information (PHI) or educational records.
 In short, we cannot use common commercial technologies as interpreters or translators for any personal, private, confidential, sensitive, or otherwise privileged information because to do so would be a HIPAA violation.
 (There are ways to limit Google’s, Apple’s, and related companies’ access to or storage of interpretation and translation records, but the companies themselves make it quite clear that they tend to keep and use the information and that they do not recommend the use of their products for medical interpretation.)